Theory: Trajectory Evolution and Quantum Phase

 Given the initial conditions, the electrons released from the tunnel exit subsequently evolve classically in the combination of Coulomb and laser fields, following a classical trajectory, and the scheme is named the Classical Trajectory Monte Carlo (CTMC).
-Apart from the position and momentum, a quantum phase could be endowed to the evolving trajectory, as in the Quantum Trajectory Monte Carlo (QTMC) and Semiclassical Two-Step (SCTS) Model, which largely retain quantum effects in the final PMD compared to the purely classical CTMC.
+In addition to the position and momentum, a quantum phase can be attributed to the evolving trajectories within frameworks such as the Quantum Trajectory Monte Carlo (QTMC) and Semiclassical Two-Step (SCTS) Model.
+These models significantly preserve quantum effects in the final PMD, in contrast to the purely classical CTMC.

-In this section we review the scheme of trajectory simulation and introduce the quantum phase methods available in eTraj
+In this section we review the scheme of trajectory evolution and introduce the quantum phase methods available in eTraj

 .